miklevin/MikeLev.in/_posts/2024-12-28-planning-chip-o-theseus.md

 ---
 title: Planning Chip O'Theseus
 permalink: /futureproof/planning-chip-o-theseus/
-description: I'm pushing the boundaries of AI by incrementally adding persistent memory and self-modification to a locally-run language model, a project we've playfully dubbed "Chip O'Theseus."
+description: I'm pushing the boundaries of AI by incrementally adding persistent memory and self-modification to a locally-run language model, a project I've playfully dubbed "Chip O'Theseus."
 Using a simple key-value database like SQLite and clever prompt engineering, we're teaching the LLM to store and retrieve information, effectively giving it a "cookie" of persistent state.
 This allows it to learn, evolve, and potentially develop a sense of continuity across interactions.
 We're exploring profound questions about consciousness and the limits of knowledge, while pragmatically building a system that exhibits increasingly complex behaviors.
 layout: post
 sort_order: 1
 ---